STMicroelectronics/stsw-mkbox-bleco/README.md

 [Zephyr Bluetooth Stack](https://docs.zephyrproject.org/latest/connectivity/bluetooth/bluetooth-arch.html)
 for getting more specific information).

-Hence a standard Sensortile.box kit which runs, for example, Zephyr BLE subsystem (or others based on the same concept), requires replacing the BLE SoC default firmware with a controller-only one.
+Hence a standard SensorTile.box board which runs, for example, Zephyr BLE subsystem (or others based on the same concept), requires replacing the BLE SoC default firmware with a controller-only one.